Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Applications and Further Notes

 \subsection{Further Notes on Resource Theory}

-In this subsection we give some notes on resource theory and Ahlswede Dichotomy.
-1) While in classical information theory single-letter formulas are available for most capacities results, one of the main discoveries in quantum information theory is that for the quantum channels, most of the capacities results can only be expressed in multi-letter formulas (cf. \cite{DiVi/Sh/Sm} and \cite{Ha}).

-Unlike most capacities results for quantum channels however, we have the surprising fact that the condition for the zero deterministic security capacity of an arbitrarily varying classical-quantum wiretap channel can be expressed in a single-letter formula (cf. Definition \ref{symmet}).
-2) Ahlswede Dichotomy states that either the deterministic security capacity of an arbitrarily varying classical-quantum wiretap channel is zero or it equals its randomness assisted security capacity.
+In this subsection, we give some notes on resource theory and the Ahlswede dichotomy.
+1) The Ahlswede dichotomy states that either the deterministic security capacity of an arbitrarily varying classical-quantum wiretap channel is zero or it equals its randomness-assisted security capacity.
 There are actually arbitrarily varying classical-quantum wiretap channels which have zero deterministic security capacity, but achieve a positive security capacity if the sender and the legal receiver can use a resource, as the following example shows.
-This shows that Ahlswede Dichotomy is indeed a ``dichotomy'', and how helpful it can be to have a resource for the robust and secure message transmission.
+This shows that the Ahlswede dichotomy is indeed a ``dichotomy'', and how helpful a resource can be for the robust and secure message transmission.